BrickMMO/tasks/deployment.markdown

 To complete this task, follow these steps:

-1. Create a repo named `about-me`
+1. Create a repo named `about-me`.
-2. Create basic `README.md` and `.gitignore` files for this repo
+2. Create basic `README.md` and `.gitignore` files for this repo,
-3. Clone this repo to your computer
+3. Clone this repo to your computer.
-4. Create a basic HTML webpage about you named `index.html`
+4. Create a basic HTML webpage about you named `index.html`.
-5. Add details about you to the `index.html` page
+5. Add details about you to the `index.html` page.
-6. Connect your HTML to a CSS file names `styles.css` and add a few basic styles
+6. Connect your HTML to a CSS file names `styles.css` and add a few basic styles.
-7. Add, commit, and push your updates to yor repo
+7. Add, commit, and push your updates to yor repo.
-8. Using GitHub Pages make this webpage avialable at `https://<HUB_USERNAME>.github.io/about-me/`
+8. Using GitHub Pages make this webpage avialable at `https://<HUB_USERNAME>.github.io/about-me/`.

    > Mine is available on GitHub Pages at
    > [https://codeadamca.github.io/about-me/](https://codeadamca.github.io/about-me/)

-9. Using Infinity Free Hosting make this page available at `http://<SOMETHING>.epizy.com/about-me`
+9. Using Infinity Free Hosting make this page available at `http://<SOMETHING>.epizy.com/about-me`.

    > Mine is available on Infinity Free at
    > [http://codeadam.epizy.com/about-me](http://codeadam.epizy.com/about-me)